Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 **Example:**
 ~~~~~
-# to create a trianglular plane using a vertex at the
+# to create a triangular plane using a vertex at the
 origin, in the xy plane
 profile p O 0 0 0 X 1 Y 0 x 1 y 1
 ~~~~~